Euro-BioImaging/BatchConvert/README.md

 `batchconvert reset_defaults`

 Another important point is that any of these configured parameters can be overridden by passing a value to that parameter in the commandline.
-For instance, in the following command, the value of 20 will be assigned to `chunk_h` parameter even if the value for the same parameter might be different in the configuration file.
+For instance, in the following command, the value of 20 will be assigned to `chunk_y` parameter even if the value for the same parameter might be different in the configuration file.

-`batchconvert omezarr --chunk_h 20 "path/to/input" "path/to/output"`
+`batchconvert omezarr --chunk_y 20 "path/to/input" "path/to/output"`

 ## Examples